Political history of Finland

-This article deals with the political history of Finland from prehistoric times, through the Swedish rule (Sweden-Finland, c.1200-1808), to the Russian rule (Grand Duchy of Finland, 1809-1917) and the time of independent Finland (1917-).
+This article deals with the political history of Finland from prehistoric times, through the Swedish rule (c.1200-1808), to the Russian rule (Grand Duchy of Finland, 1809-1917) and the time of independent Finland (1917-).
 In this context, Finland broadly refers to the geographical area in which the current Finnish state is located.

 Swedish rule

 In 1362, Finland was granted the right to send a representative to the Swedish royal election.
 Under the 1634 Swedish-Finnish form of government and the first parliamentary order, Finland's four estates, the nobility, the clergy, the bourgeoisie and the peasants, sent their representatives to the Riksdag in Stockholm.

 Autonomy in the Russian Empire (1809–1917)

 After the weakening of the Swedish Empire, it was no longer in a position to maintain its conquests of the Baltic Sea environment and had to cede the eastern parts to Russia as a result of wars.
 First, the so-called Old Finland, and with the Finnish War, the rest of Finland, which became a fully autonomous Grand Duchy to the Russian Empire in 1809.
 Finland had the status of a Grand Duchy from 1809 to 1917.